When Should You Vaccinate Your Dog

 When your dog is older than one years old, you should keep taking it to the vet for regular vaccines, normally around once a year you should vaccinate your dog for life.

-If you'd like to read similar articles to When Should You Vaccinate Your Dog, we recommend you browse around our Pets category.
+If you want to read similar articles to When Should You Vaccinate Your Dog, we recommend you visit our Pets category.

 - Make sure that your dog receives suitable vaccines according to the most prolific canine diseases in your place of residence.
 Listen to the advice given to you by your vet.